ipsegs/monitoring-kubernetes-on-grafana/README.md

 #Start the process in the order of arrangement.
 there's a kustomization file in each folder to start each folder content in the right order.

+To start each folder, simple instructions are provided in the readme file of each folders.